mapping-elections/site/_pages/data.markdown

 ##### License

 The data for *Mapping Early American Elections* is made available under the Open Data Commons Attribution License, [ODC-BY 1.0](https://opendatacommons.org/licenses/by/summary/).

+##### New Nation Votes

+The dataset for *Mapping Early American Elections* is derived from the *[New Nation Votes](http://elections.lib.tufts.edu)* project:

+- Philip J. Lampi, et al., *A New Nation Votes: American Election Returns, 1787--1825*, American Antiquarian Society (2007): <http://elections.lib.tufts.edu>.

+We maintain a GitHub repository with a [mirror of the XML files](https://github.com/mapping-elections/nnv-xml#README) from the *NNV* dataset.

-The data is derived and modified from the *New Nation Votes* collection, which is [licensed](http://elections.lib.tufts.edu/terms.html) under a Creative Commons Zero (CC0) dedication.
+The *NNV* dataset is [licensed](http://elections.lib.tufts.edu/terms.html) under a [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) (CC0) dedication.

 ##### Spatial data